Saturday, March 21, 2020

 Add Required Dependencies (Jackson libraries)

-Project may require Jackson libraries at build and run time.
+time.
 Add following libraries as dependencies to module based on build tool.

-Follow below JAX-RS introduction blog to find required dependencies for Gradle and Maven
+Follow below JAX-RS introduction blog to find required

 Important Note

-Before use Jackson features in modules, we have to deploy Jackson OSGi modules in Liferay Module Framework.
-Deploy the following Jackson OSGi module jar files in Liferay Portal “osgi/modules” directory.
+deploy Jackson OSGi modules in Liferay Module Framework.
+Deploy the following Jackson

 Find all modules in the GitHub